konveyor/kai/CONTRIBUTING.md

   has issues that are suitable for someone who isn't a core maintainer and is good to pursue after your first pull request.

-Sometimes there won’t be any issues with these labels.
-That’s ok!
+Sometimes there won't be any issues with these labels.
+That's ok!
 There is likely still something for you to work on.
-If you want to contribute but don’t know where to start or can't find a suitable issue, you can reach out to us in [slack](#slack)
+If you want to contribute but don't know where to start or can't find a suitable issue, you can reach out to us in [slack](#slack)